Skip to content

 receive(timeout: Optional[int] = None) -> Optional[bytes]

-Receive data from the radio.
+Receives data from the radio.

-:param int | None timeout: Optional receive timeout in seconds.
-If None, use the default timeout. :return: The received data as bytes, or None if no data was received. :rtype: Optional[bytes]
+The received data as bytes, or None if no data was received.

 send